microsoft/FluidFramework/packages/dds/SchemaVersioning.md

 1.  **Documents at rest need to continue to work.** Fluid service providers (including SharePoint Online and Fluid Relay Service) want to avoid converting existing documents.
     Such conversions would be very expensive (from COGS perspective), only work for online content and be somewhat risky (if something goes wrong, it’s easy to lose user data).

-1. Collaboration between users should work as long as they have a version of the application that is "current" for a definition of "current" controlled by the application authors (not the Fluid Framework authors!).

 1. There is no way to ship new application code (including Fluid Framework bits) instantly to all clients of a given application.
     This means every update must result in at least two "current" versions at a time for a while.